1908 LSU Tigers football team: Arkansas

 Arkansas got its points after a 35-yard pass from a fake field goal led to a field goal from the 30-yard line.
 Fenton had the lone score of the second half, on a 55-yard run and fake pass.

 The starting lineup was: Stovall (left end), Gandy (left tackle), Thomas (left guard), R. L. Stovall (center), Hillman (right guard), Noblett (right tackle), Seip (right end), Fenton (quarterback), C. Smith (left halfback), Lally (right halfback), and B. Smith (fullback).

-Postseason
+After the season

 Disputed title

 The season was clouded by accusations of professionalism by Grantland Rice and rival school Tulane.
 Rice claimed V. Smith, C. Smith, Seip, Fenton, Lally, and Gandy were all paid salaries to play football, and that Clarke was a former All-Western player.
 Amidst fears of many players being ineligible under SIAA rules, most sportswriters instead gave the Southern title to Auburn, and left LSU players off their All-Southern team.
 A subsequent SIAA investigation cleared LSU of any wrongdoing, but since many publications voted for the SIAA champion prior to the conclusion of the investigation, they did not recognize LSU's title.